-The following summarizes the revenues and expenses by comparing fiscal year 2022 to 2021.
+The following summarizes the revenues and expenses by comparing fiscal year 2023 to 2022.

-- > State sources increased during the current year with the increase in the foundation allowance. - Federal sources increased during the current year due to an increase in Education Stabilization Fund revenue that was used for expenditures in response to the COVID-19 pandemic and other allowable uses. - Expenses increased from \$74.4 million in 2021 to \$85.5 million in the current year, an increase of \$11.1 million.
-This increase was caused by an increase in instructional and support spending in the general fund with the increase in federal funding, an increase in food service expenditures with the additional meals served in the current year, and the capital outlay expenditures in the new 2021 building and site and capital projects funds, as explained above.
+- > State sources increased during the current year with the increase in the foundation allowance. - Federal sources increased during the current year due to an increase in Education Stabilization Fund revenue that was used for expenditures in response to the COVID-19 pandemic, addressing learning loss, and other allowable uses.
+The increase in revenue from federal sources was also due to an increase in childcare stabilization grant funds recognized during the current year.
+The increases described in the previous two sentences were partially offset by a decrease in Child Nutrition Cluster revenue with the SSO ending at the end of the previous year. - Expenses increased from \$85.5 million in 2022 to \$111.3 million in the current year, an increase of \$25.9 million.
+This increase was caused by an increase in spending on instruction, supporting services, and capital outlay with the spending in the 2021 building and site series I fund in the current year.